romshark/Go-1-2-Proposal---Immutability/README.md

 ### 1.1.
 Current Problems

-The current approach to immutability has a number of disadvantages listed below and sorted by importance in descending order.
+The current approach to immutability (namely copying) has a number of disadvantages listed below and sorted by importance in descending order.

 #### 1.1.1.
 Ambiguous Code and Dangerous Bugs
-The absence of immutability annotations can lead to ambiguous code that results in dangerous, hard to find bugs.
+The absence of immutable types can lead to ambiguous code that results in dangerous, hard to find bugs.

 Imagine the following situation: you add a new 3-rd party package `xyz` to your project as an external dependency.
-This package provides an exported function `xyz.ReadSlice(slice []string)` the documentation of which promises that the provided slice of strings will not be mutated, so you write your code with this assumption in mind.
+This package provides an exported function `xyz.ReadSlice(slice []string)`.
+The documentation of this function promises that the provided slice of strings will not be mutated, so you write your code with this assumption in mind.

 At any time though the vendor of the external package might change its behavior either intentionally (updating the documentation) or unintentionally (the slice might get aliased and thus unintentionally mutate the original slice somewhere in the depths of the package or it's external dependencies).

 Chances are high that either you miss the changed documentation or the behavior of the code changes without acknowledging you at all in the worst case!
 This can obviously lead to serious and hard to find bugs.

 #### 1.1.2.
 Vague Documentation
-We have to manually document what can be mutated and what the code user **must not** mutate.
+We have to manually document what variables, fields, arguments, receivers and return values **must not** be mutated to avoid the mentioned problems.
 Not only does this unnecessarily complicate the documentation, it also makes it error prone and redundant.
+The documentation can easily get out of sync with the actual code.

 #### 1.1.3.
 The "Slow but Safe vs Dangerous but Fast" Dilemma
 As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies degrade runtime performance.
 This dilemma encourage us to write unsafe mutable APIs when targeting optimal runtime performance.
-We have to choose between performance and safety even though having both would be possible with compiler-enforced immutability at the cost of a slightly decreased compilation time.
+We have to choose between performance and safety even though having both would be possible with compiler-enforced immutable types at the cost of a slightly decreased compilation time.

 ### 1.2.
 Benefits

-The addition of immutability support would provide the benefits listed below and sorted by importance in descending order.
+Support for immutable types would provide the benefits listed below and sorted by importance in descending order.

 #### 1.2.1.
 Safe Code
-With immutability annotations the situation described in the [previous section](#111-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to explicitly denote the argument as immutable to make the compiler enforce the guarantee, while the user of the function would make decisions based on the actual function declaration instead of relying on the potentially inconsistent documentation.
+With immutable types the situation described in the [previous section](#111-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to explicitly denote the type of the argument as immutable to make the compiler enforce the guarantee, while the user of the function would make decisions based on the actual function declaration in the code instead of relying on the potentially inconsistent documentation.

 This way - when ever you see a mutable reference type argument you'll know you have to assume that the state of the referenced object will potentially be